apacheignite/documentation/data-grid/page-memory.md

   "body": "A key-value entry might not be bound to a specific page all the times.
 For instance, if during an update the entry expands and its current page can no longer fit it then the page memory will search for a new page that has enough room to take the updated entry and will move the entry there."
 }
 [/block]
-The page memory can encompass multiple continuous memory regions with distinct properties such as region size or an eviction policy (refer to [memory policies](doc:page-memory#memory-policies) section below).
-However, by default, an Apache Ignite node sets up and initiates a single continuous memory region that will be used by all the Apache Ignite caches defined in your configuration.
+The page memory can encompass multiple continuous memory slabs with distinct properties such as slab size or an eviction policy (refer to [memory policies](doc:page-memory#memory-policies) section below).
+However, by default, an Apache Ignite node sets up and initiates a single continuous memory slab that will be used by all the Apache Ignite caches defined in your configuration.

 ## Configuration Parameters